The Hospital of Sir John Hawkins, Knight, in Chatham is a charitable military veterans' almshouse

 Following the closure of Chatham dockyard in 1984 the Governing Instrument was amended and since then the hospital has been open to men and women of all three services; dockyard workers and certain categories of mariners: the selection criterion is solely one of need.

-The main board delegates finance; welfare and admissions and premises, to two sub-committees.
+The main board delegates finance, welfare and admissions and premises, to three sub-committees.
 Meetings are supported by a clerk/administrator who also acts as the point of contact for the residents and deals with day-to-day correspondence and financial matters.
 There is also a gardener/handyman who is responsible for minor maintenance, access to the almshouses and control of workmen on site.
 Both work part-time and are not routinely accessible at the hospital, but can be contacted by telephone or email in case of emergency.

 There is no resident warden, caretaker or medical care and residents must be able to live independently.
 Applicants for accommodation at the hospital should download the application form and submit it, once completed, by post to the clerk/administrator.
 Once their eligibility has been checked, an interview with a panel of governors will be arranged to assess the applicant’s suitability.
 The grounds for assessment are set out in the guidance notes relating to the application form.
 On appointment, a resident will be given a handbook that sets out the running of the hospital in detail.